The-Intelligent-One/FGO-Tracker/README.md

 When the app starts it will check if there's a newer version of the data from the [Atlas DB](https://apps.atlasacademy.io/db/) than what's currently saved, and if so will download it and save it.
 On subsequent starts, if the saved data is up to date, it will load it from the file, significantly speeding up the startup time (in other words, the first time you start will be kinda slow, but otherwise the app starts up fast, except for the occasions when the DB had an update).
 This includes the images for the material icons, and anything else that might use images later.

-The app also saves your user data (the servants in your roster, your inventory, etc.), and loads it from those files, so if you want a fresh start, or want to back your data up, you can do that very easily.
+The app also saves your user data (the servants in your roster, your inventory, etc.), and loads it from those files, so if you want a fresh start, or want to back your data up, you can do that very easily, just like you'd do it with any normal folder.
 Both the user data, and the DB cache are saved in a "data" folder the app creates next to itself, and all of them are saved in plain text json files (since there's really no info here that needs to be hidden or encrypted), which also allows easy editing if you feel like it (though be aware that messing with the structure of the files will, of course, lead to the app failing, in those cases you can just delete or remove the data folder, and let the app recreate it).
 ### Tables
 The tables on all current tabs work basically the same, they are fairly straightforwad to use, but here's a how-to anyway.
 ### Roster Tab